Tazeg/i3status/README.md

 # i3 status bar

-This is a sample code to help you to build your personnal i3 bar.
+This is a sample code to help you to build your personal i3 bar.

 ![i3status](i3status.jpg)